mmhgwyjs/btlo/Meta.md

 **Difficulty:** Easy

-**Files:** uploaded_1.JPG, uploaded_2.png
+**Files:** `uploaded_1.JPG` `uploaded_2.png`

+**Tool:** `Exiftool`

+> [ExifTool](https://exiftool.org/) is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.

 **Note:** For this walkthrough, I have created an isolated virtual machine to analyze the provided file.
-If you do not have it yet, you can follow this [malware analysis lab](https://github.com/mmhgwyjs/malware-analysis-lab/blob/main/README.md) guide for your setup.
+If you have not set it up yet, I highly suggest following this [malware analysis lab](https://github.com/mmhgwyjs/malware-analysis-lab/blob/main/README.md) guide for your setup.

-**Tool:** Exiftool
-  > [ExifTool](https://exiftool.org/) is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.

 ---